 All new development should demonstrate that there is adequate provision for off-road parking.
 Dwellings comprising two or more bedrooms must provide at least two off-road car parking spaces.
-Additionally, dwellings should provide secure storage space for cycles.
+Additionally, dwellings should provide secure storage space for cycles in keeping with the number of bedrooms as a minimum.
 Non-residential developments must provide adequate parking in accordance with the SDC adopted standards.
 All new dwellings and commercial or community developments where bed and floor space is increased must demonstrate adequate off-road parking provision.
-New development must demonstrate how pedestrian and cycle routes to local amenities have been taken into consideration and, where possible, created, improved or maximised.